🎮When Gaming Starts Affecting Your Sleep

 - cognitive engagement

-👉 The brain interprets gaming as an active task, not passive relaxation.
+👉 The brain interprets gaming as an active task , not passive relaxation.

-❌ “I’ll catch up on sleep later”
+❌ “I’ll catch up on sleeping later”

 Sleep doesn't work like a health bar.